AdobeDocs/experience-manager-cloud-service.en/help/headless/introduction.md

 ---
-title: AEM Headless
+title: Introduction to AEM Headless
 description: Adobe Experience Manager (AEM) Headless self-help resources and documentation links.
 Learn how features like Content Models, Content Fragments, and a GraphQL API are used to power headless experiences with AEM.
 landing-page-description: Understand how to use and administer Experience Manager Headless as a Cloud Service.
 exl-id: 24300499-ae9c-49d0-aa25-f51e14d9cf79
 ---

-# Experience Manager Headless  {#aem-headless}

-Adobe Experience Manager (AEM) Headless self-help resources and documentation links.
+# Introduction to Adobe Experience Manager Headless  {#introduction-aem-headless}

-Learn how features of AEM like Content Models, Content Fragments, and a GraphQL API are used to power headless experiences at scale.
+Learn how features of Adobe Experience Manager (AEM) like Content Models, Content Fragments, and a GraphQL API are used to power headless experiences at scale.

 ## Overview {#overview}